22tcp/myWeather/README.md

 ## Extras
 If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.

-to use this:
-node init
-node install
-node server.js